Interlocking Stabilized Soil Bricks Water Tank Program – Uganda

 As the program grows, the ability to build larger capacity water storage tanks (30,000 to 100,000-liters) will be developed.

-Continuity and sustainability will be achieved when Jesse is replaced after conclusion of his Peace Corps service in October.
+Continuity and sustainability will be achieved when Jesse is replaced after the conclusion of his Peace Corps service in October.

 The first project be built under this program was the Sya Bright Future Primary School Water Tank Project – Uganda.